Hans-Ulrich Rudel

 Hans-Ulrich Rudel (2 July 1916 – 18 December 1982) was a German ground-attack pilot during World War II and a post-war neo-Nazi activist.

-The most decorated German pilot of the war and the only recipient of the Knight's Cross with Golden Oak Leaves, Swords, and Diamonds, Rudel claimed knocking out 519 tanks, one battleship, one cruiser, 70 landing craft and 150 artillery emplacements.
-There is no primary source backing his claims.
+The most decorated German pilot of the war and the only recipient of the Knight's Cross with Golden Oak Leaves, Swords, and Diamonds, Rudel knocked out 519 tanks, one battleship, one cruiser, 70 landing craft and 150 artillery emplacements.
 He claimed nine aerial victories and the destruction of more than 800 vehicles.
 He flew 2,530 ground-attack missions exclusively on the Eastern Front, usually flying the Junkers Ju 87 "Stuka" dive bomber.

 Rudel surrendered to US forces in 1945 and emigrated to Argentina.
 An unrepentant Nazi, he helped fugitives escape to Latin America and the Middle East, and sheltered Josef Mengele, the former SS doctor at Auschwitz.
 He worked as an arms dealer to several right-wing regimes in South America, for which he was placed under observation by the US Central Intelligence Agency.

 In the West German federal election of 1953, Rudel was the top candidate for the far-right German Reich Party but was not elected.
-After the 1955 military coup d'etat that deposed constitutional president Juan Perón, Rudel moved to Paraguay, where he acted as a foreign representative for several German companies.
+After the 1955 Argentinian military coup d'etat that deposed constitutional president Juan Perón, Rudel moved to Paraguay, where he acted as a foreign representative for several German companies.

 Early life

 Rudel was born on 2 July 1916, in Konradswaldau, in Lower Silesia, Prussia.
 He was the third child of Lutheran minister Johannes Rudel.
 As a boy, Rudel was a keen sportsman and attended the humanities-oriented Gymnasium in Lauban.
 He joined the Hitler Youth in 1933.
 After graduating with Abitur in 1936, he participated in the compulsory Reich Labour Service (RAD).
 Following the labour service, Rudel joined the Luftwaffe in the same year and began his military career as an air reconnaissance pilot.
+Rudel was not a member of the Nazi Party.
+However, he did join the Allgemeine SS with membership number 206,953.